 If you are still having trouble or have any questions about these steps, visit your device manufacturer's support site or your cellular carrier's support site for more help.

-You can test your device's connection to the internet by attempting to visit a webpage, such as netflix.com.
+You can test your device's connection to the internet by trying to visit a webpage, such as netflix.com.

-If Safari says it cannot open the page because your device is not connected to the internet, you may be experiencing a connectivity issue that will require troubleshooting your home network or your device's connection to the internet.
-See Apple's support site for more help.
+If Safari says it can't open the page because your device is not connected to the internet, you might need to troubleshoot your home network or your device's connection to the internet.
+See Apple Support for more help.

 Once you're connected to the internet, try Netflix again.

-Refresh any outdated Netflix information stored on your iOS device by resetting the app.
+Refresh any outdated Netflix information stored on your iPhone, iPad, or iPod touch by resetting the app.

 From the Home screen, select Settings.

-Swipe down until you locate the Netflix app.
+Swipe down until you find the Netflix app.

-Slide the Reset toggle to the On position.
+Slide the Reset switch to the On position.

 Press the Home button to return to the Home screen.

-Press the Home button twice and swipe right until you locate the Netflix app.
+Press the Home button twice and swipe right until you find the Netflix app.

 Swipe up on the Netflix app to close your session.